Cosimo-Lewis/numberConverterApp/README.md

       Two's complement

-Also includes Binary Addition function
+Includes a 4 tab Menu relating to conversions of Binary, Denary, and Hex respectively

-Includes a 4 tab Menu relating to conversions of Binary, Denary, and Hex respectively Created with Swift in Xcode
+Created with Swift in Xcode

 Add in validation: Prescence, type, forced capitalization

-Cosimo Lewis is a coding god!!!
+Cosimo Lewis is a coding dog!!!